ddessaunet/-frontend-swe-code-challenge/README.md

 ### Your mission

-This project displays a list of trivia questions with two arrow buttons to the right.
+This project displays a list of trivia countries with two arrow buttons to the right.
 Some basic styling is applied, and all styles live in the App.css file.
 You will find the project's top-level component in App.js.

 The challenge will be to add the following functionality to this React app.
 Please complete these items in order: